abpframework/abp/docs/en/Samples/Microservice-Demo.md

 `AddIdentityServerAuthentication` extension method comes from the [IdentityServer4.AccessTokenValidation](https://www.nuget.org/packages/IdentityServer4.AccessTokenValidation) package, part of the IdentityServer4 project (see [its documentation](http://docs.identityserver.io/en/latest/topics/apis.html)).

 `ApiName` is the API which is being protected, `BackendAdminAppGateway` in this case.
-So, this solution defines gateways as APIs too.
+So, this solution defines gateways as API resources.
 Rest of the configuration is related to claims mapping (which is planned to be automated in next ABP versions).
 The configuration related to authentication in the `appsettings.json` is simple:

 ````json
 "AuthServer": {